American Conservatory Theater

 The American Conservatory Theater (ACT) is a nonprofit theater company in San Francisco, California, United States, that offers both classical and contemporary theater productions.
-It also has an attached acting school.
+It has an attached acting school.

 History

 The American Conservatory Theater was founded in 1965 in Pittsburgh, Pennsylvania, by theatre and opera director William Ball in conjunction with the Pittsburgh Playhouse and Carnegie Mellon University.
-Ball presented twenty-seven fully staged productions in rotating repertory, in two different theaters - the Geary Theater and the Marines Memorial Theatre - during the first 40-week season.
+In San Francisco, Ball presented twenty-seven fully staged productions in rotating repertory, in two different theaters - the Geary Theater and the Marines Memorial Theatre - during the first 40-week season.

-A.C.T.'s original twenty-seven member acting company featured René Auberjonois, Peter Donat, Richard Dysart, Michael Learned, Ruth Kobart, Paul Shenar, Charles Siebert, Ken Ruta, and Kitty Winn among others.
+A.C.T.'s original twenty-seven member acting company featured René Auberjonois, Peter Donat, Richard Dysart, Michael Learned, Ruth Kobart, Paul Shenar, Charles Siebert, Ken Ruta, Ray Reinhardt, and Kitty Winn among others.
 Ball's mid-1970s productions of Shakespeare's Taming of the Shrew, starring Marc Singer, and Rostand's Cyrano de Bergerac, starring Peter Donat and Marsha Mason, were televised by PBS.

 In the mid-1980s, Ball, suffering from exhaustion and under accusations of financial mismanagement, was forced to relinquish his post as artistic director.
 He was succeeded by A.C.T. founding member and stage director Edward Hastings, who revived the company's fortunes until the Geary Theater was severely damaged by the 1989 Loma Prieta earthquake.
 The company continued performing in a number of San Francisco venues.

 Carey Perloff served as A.C.T.'s artistic director from 1992 to 2018.
 In 2007, A.C.T. released a cast album of Perloff's production of the Bertolt Brecht and Kurt Weill musical Happy End, produced by LucasArts studios.
 It includes the full score and is the first English-language recording of this musical.
 Pam MacKinnon was appointed to succeed Perloff as artistic director, effective with the end of the 2017–2018 season.